advanced-security/maven-dependency-submission-action/README.md

 * `settings-file` - An optional path to a Maven settings.xml file that you want to use to provide additional configuration to Maven.

-* `ingore-maven-wrapper` - An optional `true`/`false` flag parameter to ignore the Maven wrapper (if present) in the maven project directory and instead use the version of Maven from the `PATH`.
+* `ignore-maven-wrapper` - An optional `true`/`false` flag parameter to ignore the Maven wrapper (if present) in the maven project directory and instead use the version of Maven from the `PATH`.
 This is set to `false` by default to use the wrapper if one is present.

 * `maven-args` - An optional string value (space separated) options to pass to the maven command line when generating the dependency snapshot.
 This is empty by default.